 This article is part of our Ansible guide.

-Ansible Automation Controller provides a web-based interface, REST API, and task engine for managing Ansible automation at enterprise scale.
-Key features include workflow visualization, role-based access control, job scheduling, credential management, and automation mesh for distributed architectures.
-Pricing follows a subscription model based on managed nodes rather than users.
+Ansible Automation Controller gives you a web interface, REST API, and task engine for running Ansible at enterprise scale.
+The main features are workflow visualization, role-based access control, job scheduling, credential management, and automation mesh for distributed setups.
+You pay by a subscription based on managed nodes rather than users.

 Overview: The upstream open-source project behind Ansible Tower, providing nearly identical functionality without licensing costs.